 Oncology Rehabilitation is a nurse and trainer assisted exercise program that is part of the Center for Integrative Oncology and Survivorship at the Greenville Health System (GHS) Cancer Institute.
-This three month program at the GHS Life Center helps cancer survivors develop an exercise regimen to become more physically active.
+This three month program, known as "Moving On" is located at the GHS Life Center and helps cancer survivors develop an exercise regimen to become more physically active.
 By working with these professionals, survivors can adapt a personalized exercise program to "move on" past the challenges of their disease by decreasing fatigue, increasing strength and improving quality of life.

 An expert panel convened by the American College of Sports Medicine (ACSM) concluded that exercise training is safe and beneficial for cancer survivors after - and even during - treatment.
 (Read the Article) There is a growing body of evidence to support physical exercise preventing recurrence of certain cancers as well as lowering the incidence of primary cancers, cardiovascular disease, diabetes, and stroke.
 Physical activity is an activity each survivor can do to help their body's defense against cancer by reducing inflammation, boosting immune function, and controlling hormone levels.

 - Strength training

 - Nutrition education